bandlab/Guide/getting_started.md

 ## [Encoder Setup](http://chew.tv/guide/encoder_setup/getting_started)

 There are some great encoding applications and hardware on the market for live streaming.
-We cover some of the programmes we've used; ranging from the some of the free to some of the expensive software packages available!
+We cover some of the software we've used; ranging from the some of the free to some of the expensive packages available!

 ## [Using Chew](http://chew.tv/guide/using_chew/getting_started)

-You can use the Chew platform as the focal point for your live streams or simply create your Episodes and embed the Chew player elswhere.
+You can use the Chew platform as the focal point for your live streams or simply create your Episodes and embed the Chew player on other websites.

-This section explains how to create an Episode on the Chew platform and then what to do before and during your live stream - including how to share your Watch page or embed the Chew player elsewhere.
+This section explains how to create an Episode on the Chew platform and then what to do before and during your live stream - including how to share your Watch page or embed the Chew player.